-These courses are set up to award drafting technology students three hours credit for "on-the-job" training.
+This course is set up to award drafting technology students three hours credit for "on-the-job" training.
 The purpose of this type of course is two-fold: to give students practical experience in the field of drafting, and to allow prospective employers to be aware of student's abilities.
+Pre-requisite: ENGR-0206, ENGR-0152.